SkyrilHD/HP-8x70W-Hackintosh/README.md

 Go to the [Releases](https://github.com/SkyrilHD/HP-8570W-Hackintosh/releases/) page of this repo and download the latest release.
 Then, copy the EFI folder to your EFI partition...
 That's it.

-## How to Install macOS Catalina
+## How to Install macOS Big Sur

-There are two ways you can install Catalina:
+There are two ways you can install Big Sur:

-1. Have a working install of macOS, download the Installer from the App Store, then make a bootable Installer with createinstallmedia by using this command in Terminal `sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`
+1. If you have an already working macOS, download the Installer from the App Store and make a bootable Installer with `createinstallmedia` by using this command in Terminal: `sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`

-2. If you are using Windows, use [macrecovery.py](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html) from the offical OpenCore release package.
+2. If you are using Windows, use [macrecovery.py](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) from the offical [OpenCore release package](https://github.com/acidanthera/OpenCorePkg/releases/).
+Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html) to understand how it works.

-After you have created a bootable Installer, copy the EFI folder to the EFI partition and install as usual (GUID Partiton Map; APFS).
+After you have created a bootable Installer, copy the EFI folder to the EFI partition and install as usual.
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.

 ## Generating your own serial and Editing ROM